Akane625/Personal-Projects/Python/Learning-Tkinter/README.md

 # Learning Tkinter

-Folder containing practice tkinter projects.
 I like to view tkinter as a foundation for other GUI modules in Python.

 --> Wanna go back?
 [CLICK HERE](https://github.com/Akane625/Personal-Projects) <--